SrinivasPithani/devops/README.md

 # devops
-My journey into devops 11.11.16
+My journey into devops 11.11.16 .
+The intention is to learn the following
+* Perl programming
+* Python Programming
+* Bash scripts
+* Automation tools